GravityKit/GravityView/readme.txt

 == Changelog ==

+= 1.6.2 on February 23 =
+* Tweak: A more robust save View procedure to prevent losing fields configuration.

 = 1.6.1 on February 17 =
 * Added: Allow Recent Entries to have an Embed Page ID
 * Fixed: # of Recent Entries not saving